johnpeart/johnpeart.github.io/src/posts/blogpost/2024-12-31-2024-goals-in-review.md

 I set myself 4 goals, and – following my own arbitrary rules for how I calculate success – I have achieved 77% of what I set out to achieve.
 That sounds like a pretty good 2024 to me.
 Onwards to 2025!

-> You can see my progress with this year's goals by visiting my [goals dashboard](/goals/).
+> You can see my progress with this year’s goals by visiting my [goals dashboard](/goals/).